-Evaluation of Human-to-Agent Negotiations via an E-negotiation System
+Design of Software Agent-Populated Electronic Negotiation System and Evaluation of Human - to - Agent Negotiations

 Rustam Vahidov & Gregory E. Kersten

 InterNeg Research Centre, Concordia University, Montreal, Canada

 Abstract

 Negotiation is a flexible mechanism for facilitating effective economic exchanges.
 Electronic negotiations allow participants to negotiate online and use analytical support tools in making their decisions.
 Software agents offer the possibility of automating negotiation process using these tools.
 The purpose of this work is to make progress towards outlining design-theoretical principles for agent-enhanced negotiation systems (AENS).
 This paper describes an electronic marketplace named DIANA (Deal-making system Incorporating Agents in Negotiations and Auctions) that allows involving software agents in negotiations.
 It also presents the results of experiments in agent-to-human negotiations.
 Various types of agents have been configured and paired up with human counterparts for negotiating product sale.
 The paper discusses the results and presents a set of rules for the design of AENS.